copperwater/xNetHack/doc/xnh-changelog-6.0.md

   guisarme, bill-guisarme, lucern hammer.
 - The bec de corbin's damage stats are now those of the lucern hammer (2d4 vs small / d6 vs large) instead of its former d8/d6.
+- Wielded rings can be enchanted with a scroll of enchant weapon, which has identical effects to a charging scroll of the same beatitude.

 ### Interface changes